Donald Wecklein, an expert in cabin safety, shares his expertise and commitment to improving safety standards around the world

 Creating a comprehensive flight attendant training prepatory course that prepares those wanting to work as a flight attendant /cabin crew.
 The online training and assessments will prepare cabin crew hopefuls for all phases of the process, from revising your resume, the online application, the video interview, face-to-face interview, hardest parts of classroom training, through the first flights as you do your qualifying flights called the Initial Operating Experience, or IOE.
 We work with you all the way through the process!

 2014 – present One Cabin Safety, LLC.
 (Founder)

 Revised and improved a flight attendant training program for a major Middle East airline.
 I’ve been working with a client in Bangkok, Thailand, to establish a flight attendant (cabin crew) training center.
 Of noteworthy mention, I also presented at the ICAO Cabin Safety conference in Bangkok, August 15 – 19, 2016.
-I’m also presenting at an upcoming event, at the IATA Cabin Safety Conference in Bangkok, Thailand in May 2018, which draws 200+ attendees from airlines around the world.
+I also presented at the IATA Cabin Operations Safety Conference in Bangkok, Thailand in May 2018, which drew 300+ attendees from over 100 airlines around the world.

 2006 – present Aviation Safety Inspector-Cabin Safety, Federal Aviation Administration (FAA)